darkrenaissance/darkfi/doc/src/learn/dchat/creating-dchatd/protocols.md

 for.
 The `ProtocolRegistry` then spawns new protocols for different channels depending on the session.

+TODO: document which protocols are included or excluded depending on the session.

 **ProtocolJobsManager**

 An asynchronous job manager that spawns and stops tasks.
 Its main